JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

 ### Set the default ‘apache’ config.

-While `apache` already has a decent `default` config in place, I find it to be excessive & confussing for my purposes:
+While `apache` already has a decent `default` config in place, I find it to be excessive & confusing for my purposes:

     sudo nano /etc/apache2/sites-available/default